MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W147 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring Streaming Management - Developer Guide.md

 ### 5.3.2.
 Message Data Model Extension

-In this document, we use the term `Message` to describe the whole data payload exchanged through a stream.
+In this document, we use the term `Message` to define a unit of information exchanged via streaming.
 The `Message` is a vessel for `Event` data and additional meta information.
 The `Message` is defined in [[MEF 133.1](#8-references)] and based on [[TMF688](#8-references)].

+This section uses a simplified Carrier Ethernet Performance Monitoring data model to illustrate the extension mechanism.

 The Message is open for extension using a variant of the TMF extension pattern.
 The discriminator attribute name is `eventType`.
-Figure 7 demonstrates a message extension example with a simplified version of the Carrier Ethernet Performance Monitoring data model.
+Figure 7 demonstrates how the generic `Message` is specialized to represent a Carrier Ethernet Performance Monitoring model.
 In this model, `eventType` discriminates a specialized `event` content.
-The event defines two distinct components.
+The event content defines two distinct components.
 The identifier of an observation subject (`OrderedPair`) which describes what do we monitor.
-In this example it is an ordered pair of endpoint for of a given service.
-The set of performance measurements (`CePerformanceMetrics`) which defines what type of measurements we are interested in for that subject.
+In this example, it is an ordered pair of endpoints for a given service.
+The set of performance measurements (`CePerformanceMetrics`) defines what type of measurements we are interested in for that subject.

 ![Event extension example](streaming/media/eventSpecializationCePerformance.png)

 **Figure 7.
-Message specialization with example event model**
+Message specialization with an example event model**

 The listing below presents an example of a simple payload that conforms to the model defined in Figure 7.
 In this case, data is encoded using JSON data format.
+All the attributes of the data model are sent as part of the payload.

 ```json
 {